Religious beliefs are simply a bundle of preferential thinking. Any belief that rests on divine revelation is

 What about the Pope?
 A word which means “father”, etymologically.
 Our papa.
 And not only our loving father but the Vicar of Christ.

 Because the word Vicar has so easily become associated for us with “the one who conducts religious services in local churches”, we forget that the word vicar has the same meaning as its adjective, vicarious, “acting in place of another.”
 The Pope is the one who stands in place of Jesus and has a direct line with God the Father.
 Are you blinking in disbelief?
 Well, of course, you would be blinking, in astonishment!
-A dozen or so very old men, the College of Cardinals, who worked their way up through the church to have great esteem and quite a luxurious lifestyle to go with it, despite their teachings about the virtue of poverty, choose another old man, and tell the rest of the world that this man is the Pope, the Vicar of Christ – someone said that God guides their choice of the one who stands in place of Jesus Himself.
+A couple of dozen very old men, the College of Cardinals, who worked their way up through the church to have great esteem and quite a luxurious lifestyle to go with it, despite their teachings about the virtue of poverty, choose another old man, and tell the rest of the world that this man is the Pope, the Vicar of Christ – someone said that God guides their choice of the one who stands in place of Jesus Himself.

 Jesus, by the way, has saved the entire world from their sins so that they can be happy with the Father for ever in Heaven – so long as they do what the religious teachers and texts tell them, that is.

 And the Pope, in his seat (ex cathedra) as the Vicar of Christ, can make pronouncements and judgments which are infallible – cannot be wrong and can never be disputed – because it is not his own opinion, but rather God speaking through the Pope when he speaks ex cathedra.

 It is absurd to to enshrine in law any status or privilege related to belief at all.
 Would you like to hear a bit more about Christianity?
 Try Pentecostalism.
 Or more about Buddhism?
 Or Islam?
 Or Hinduism?
 What about Voodooism?
 Rastafarianism?
 Judaism? or Wicca?
 What about the differences between various branches of Christianity, or Buddhism?